Flameshadowxeroshin/bfl/README.md

 ==

 * Support for brainfuck and multiple brainfuck dialects.
 * Records time both for compilation and execution.
-And you can't turn it off.
+And you can even turn it off.